-We provide a comprehensive, multi-disciplinary accident and emergency (A&E) and urgent care centre (UCC) service in our modern buildings.
+We provide a comprehensive, multi-disciplinary accident and emergency (A&E) and urgent treatment centre service in our modern buildings.
 A&E is open 24 hours a day, 365 days a year and is staffed by experienced doctors and nurses who deliver initial assessment and treatment to all patients who require medical care.
-The UCC is open Monday to Sunday from 9am-10pm.

-We have one of the busiest A&E departments in London, seeing 180,000 adult and children each year.
+It is one of the busiest A&E departments in London, seeing about 180,000 adults and children each year.
 There is a dedicated 24/7 paediatric emergency service.
-Children are triaged in the A&E department and are seen in either paediatric A&E or the urgent care (UCC).
-All children are cared for by paediatric nurses.
+Children are triaged in the A&E department and are seen in either paediatric A&E or the urgent treatment centre.
+All children are cared for by paediatric nurses..

 What we offer